No-Cash-7970/duckySigner/docs/decisions/20240102-use-local-server-to-connect-to-dapps.md

 Chose to use a local server REST API because it should not consume much of the user's computing resources while providing a stable and private connection to DApps.
 Additional well-known protection and security measures, such as SSL/TLS, _may_ be used.

+**Confidence**: (2025-07-16) Medium.
+A local server seems to be secure enough if the right protections are put in place.
+As for issues concerning strict firewall, there are no know issues yet.

-**Confidence**: Low.
+~~**Confidence**: Low.
 A local server may not be able to be secure enough.
-May also be an issue for users with machines that have a strict firewall.
+May also be an issue for users with machines that have a strict firewall.~~

 ## Pros and Cons of the Options